coinwise-io/zrobank-doc-api/docs/caas/api_responses.md

 # API Responses

-As respostas da nossa API utilizam códigos de `status HTTP` padrão.
+Our API responses use standard HTTP status codes.

-Em casos de respostas de erros de aplicação, o response body irá conter os campos `code` e `message`, onde eles especificarão detalhes do erro ocorrido.
+In case of application error responses, the response body will contain the `code` and `message` fields, respectively specifying and detailing the error that occurred.

-Abaixo estão listados os tipos de HTTP Status Codes, API Error Codes e Data Validation Errors.
+Below are listed the types of HTTP Status Codes, API Error Codes, and Data Validation Errors.

 ## HTTP Status Codes